PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 ### Gini Machine

-From a startup in Lithuania.
+Europe startup in Lithuania.

-Selling point: machine learning platform for fast credit scoring.
+Value proposition: machine learning platform for fast credit scoring.

-Here is its value proposition from its website:
-"Traditional ways of building risk models require much time, a great deal of heavy lifting and specialised expertise.
-This is what GiniMacine changes.
-Without a PhD in statistics and the necessity to write code, you can build, validate and deploy powerful scoring models.
-With its intuitive UI and a wealth of pro-level features, GiniMachine is a perfect fit for risk managers, developers and business owners alike."
+> "Traditional ways of building risk models require much time, a great deal of heavy lifting and specialised expertise.
+This is what GiniMacine changes."

 <figure>
   <img src="{{ "/images/posts/gini-machine.JPG" | relative_url }}">
   <figcaption>gini machine</figcaption>
 </figure>

-It makes quick promises like those in the screenshot below.

 But we know that these days even a teenager can write and run gradient boosting code that gives you better "performance".

-But the key things are **missing**: **model risk**?   **interpretability**?  **regulatory approvals**? actual **business success**?
+But where the key things like **model risk, interpretability, regulatory approvals, business success are missing**

 <figure>
   <img src="{{ "/images/posts/gini-machine-promise.JPG" | relative_url }}">